raseduzzaman-rased/raseduzzaman-rased/README.md

 Alongside my job, I completed a comprehensive **web development course** from Programming Hero.
 During this journey, I built several frontend and full-stack projects, which helped me gain strong hands-on experience.

-**I’m skilled in:**
-- HTML, CSS, Tailwind
-- JavaScript, React
-- Node.js, Express.js
-- Firebase, MongoDB

 I’m passionate about creating scalable and **user-friendly applications.**

-Outside of work and coding, I love traveling and exploring new places **to enhance my adaptability.** I also enjoy reading tech blogs and articles to **stay updated** with the latest trends and continuously improve my skills.

 <h3>Things I code with</h3>
 <p>